 SUMMARY

-KEY ID FEATURES: Red/brown color with thin black bands outlined in white or yellow, small white banded head
+• KEY ID FEATURES: Red in color with thin black bands outlined in white or yellow, small white and black banded head

 VENOM REVIEW*